 Research Regional Laws and Restrictions

 Since these are just the TSA and airline rules, it pays to familiarize yourself with the laws of your destination.
 This is especially true when traveling internationally.
 Not all countries are vape friendly and it would be a shame to make it through a 13-hour trip only to have your vape pen confiscated at the destination or even find yourself promptly put back on a plane home.
 And while a lot of the vape devices that we discuss on this blog are 420-friendly, the airlines are definitely not.
-If you’re packing concentrates as opposed to e-juice, you will likely be running into some trouble.
-The friendly skies are mostly friendly to vaporizers too.
-If you follow the above rules and research the e-cig laws and restrictions of your destination, you should be puffing on plumes again in no time.
+If you’re packing concentrates as opposed to e-juice, you will likely run into some trouble.
+But if you follow the above rules and research the e-cig laws and restrictions of your destination, you should be puffing on plumes again in no time.
 If you don’t want to deal with the rules, you can always sink a bit of cash into a disposable vaporizer.
 That way, if it should get confiscated or damaged, it’s no big loss.
 But people are traveling with vape devices every day without incident and there’s no reason why you shouldn’t enjoy the same freedom in your travels.
+Long story short: Don’t be afraid to travel with your vape, be careful with what kind of e-juice you bring, and don’t vape on plane trips.